 With new discoveries to be made, preparing for a move to a new city is an exciting time for any family.
 At Stevens Worldwide Van Lines, we have been helping families prepare for their moves everywhere around the country, including Boston, since 1905.
 Whether you are moving your family, or looking for corporate relocation, we will work with you to develop a customized plan that meets all of your moving needs.
-It’s all a part of our Total Customer Satisfaction™ Guarantee.
+It’s all a part of our total customer satisfaction approach to moving.
 So if your family or business is planning a move to Boston or the surrounding Eastern Massachusetts area, here are some tips to help your move go smoothly.

 Boston’s Deep History